Tell us about your case, and we will tell you how we can help!

 At Arnold Law Group, APC, we offer caring representation paired with:

-- 30+ years combined experience on your side
+- 30+ years combined experience supporting families

-- Individualized legal strategies for your unique situation
+- Personalized legal strategies for your situation

-Call today at (559) 900-1263 or contact us online to set up your initial case meeting.
+Call today at (559) 900-1263 or contact us online to set up your initial case meeting with our Fresno child support lawyers.

 -